 In the almost two decades since the end of the large-scale use of force to change the territorial political reality in the Western Balkans, much has been accomplished.
 The majority of the states of the former Yugoslavia are now firmly entrenched in the Euro-Atlantic…

-2020 - REVISED DRAFT REPORT - RUSSIAN MILITARY MODERNISATION: CHALLENGES AHEAD FOR NATO ALLIES
+2020 - GENERAL REPORT - RUSSIAN MILITARY MODERNISATION: CHALLENGES AHEAD FOR NATO ALLIES

 Cédric PERRIN (France)